 - Don’t FORCE it– Let the bond grown naturally and uniquely.
 They will have their own unique relationship and they don’t need you to try to force it upon them.
 Stop trying to force them to cuddle or spend time together.
 They will bond when the time is right!

 - Alone time– I find time for each child by themselves.
-For example, when LJ is with his dad I spend time with just my Heaven.
+For example, when LJ has “boy time” with dad I spend time with just my Heaven.
 During this time we do something that she wants, we eat what she likes and focus all our time on her needs and wants.
 Having multiple children incorporates a lot of sharing, so alone time gives them a chance to not have to share.

 - Ask Advice- it’s important to get feedback from your child.
 Ask them how things are going and how they are feeling.
 Open communication helps everyone.
 It is very important to make sure that your children are content and they know that you care.
 Change is not always easy but it is necessary in life.
 Once your kids realize that you are making a huge effort to include them in your decisions the transition will be a lot easier.